sbtznb/aws-lambda-ackermann-s3/README.md

 ## Set up Lambda Function

 1. In AWS, create an new Lambda function, setting runtime to Java.
-Assign a basic execution role that based on *AWSLambdaBasicExecutionRole* and *AmazonS3FullAccess* permissions.
+Assign a basic execution role based on *AWSLambdaBasicExecutionRole* and *AmazonS3FullAccess* permissions.
 Edit the *Runtime Settings*and set *Handler* to `de.zenbit.aws.AckermannS3Handler`.

 2. Clone repository and build the deployment artifact (JAR) using *Maven*.